 In many cases, people with chronic medical problems can’t insure their trips risk-free.
 If you’re in that position, you can minimize your risk by making all of your arrangements refundable or cancellable, with only minimal penalties.

-The “unforeseen” limitation appears in most travel insurance coverage policies, and can also come back to bite you in circumstances other than pre-existing medical conditions.
+The “unforeseen” limitation appears in most travel insurance policies, and can also come back to bite you in circumstances other than pre-existing medical conditions.

 Say, for example, you’re considering a trip to Florida, and at the time you make arrangements, a named tropical storm is already developing in the eastern Atlantic.
 If it becomes a hurricane and hits Florida, is it “unforeseen,” or not?
 Here, my friends in the travel insurance business tell me, the answer isn’t clear.
 Some policies would cover cancellation; others might not.
 The same is true for similar possible areas of unforeseen problems like political unrest, terrorism, and strikes.

 The risk is fairly clear for medical pre-existing conditions.
-But for many more ambiguous contingencies, your best bet is to contact one of the big online travel insurance agencies and ask for a policy that will cover whatever specifics risks are of concern to you.
+But for many more ambiguous contingencies, your best bet is to contact one of the big online travel insurance policy agencies and ask for a policy that will cover whatever specifics risks are of concern to you.

 More from SmarterTravel: